joshbegley/nyt-latest/README.md

 **The Strongest Case for Biden Is His Resilience in the Face of the Onslaught**\
-`Forcing Biden out is an invalidation of the Democratic process.`\
+`Forcing the president out of the race is an invalidation of the democratic process.`\
 https://nytimes.com/2024/07/11/opinion/biden-stay-in-race.html

 **Biden Mixes Up Trump and Harris**\